-Demand Increased for Emergency Medical Services (EMS): As temperatures rise, the incidence of heat-related illnesses and conditions such as dehydration, heat exhaustion, and heatstroke are likely to increase, particularly among vulnerable populations such as the elderly and those preexisting medical with conditions.12 This could lead to surge in demand for а emergency medical services, straining resources and potentially causing delays in response times.
+Increased Demand for Emergency Medical Services (EMS): As temperatures rise, the incidence of heat-related illnesses and conditions such as dehydration, heat exhaustion, and heatstroke are likely to increase, particularly among vulnerable populations such as the elderly and those with preexisting medical conditions.21 This could lead to a surge in demand for emergency medical services, straining resources and potentially causing delays in response times.

-Increase in Crime: Rising temperatures may increase the incidence of crime and violence in Milwaukee, as research suggests that higher temperatures are associated with higher rates of certain types of crime, including and assault domestic violence.13
+Increase in Crime: Rising temperatures may increase the incidence of crime and violence in Milwaukee, as research suggests that higher temperatures are associated with higher rates of certain types of crime, including assault and domestic violence.22

 Parks: The increased heat and extreme weather events caused by climate change can lead to damage and destruction of parks resources, making them less accessible and enjoyable for residents.
-For example, extreme heat and drought conditions can damage
+For example, extreme heat and drought conditions can damage parkland and green spaces, leading to decreased access to outdoor spaces for vulnerable populations like children, the elderly, and those with disabilities.
+This can result in decreased physical activity and social isolation, which can have negative impacts on health and well-being.23